apigee/ahr/README-amu.md

 Also, you can re-use commands that operate in hybrid and opdk, if you configure opdk/hybrid values via env variables.

+Another important consideration to use environment variables is security: you do not want to flash the sensitive data at the terminal.
+Passing them implicitly allows you to avoid it.

 Those syntaxes are equivalent:

 implicit via env var